jenkinsci/gradle-jte-plugin/README.md

     // create a temporary directory.
     // default value: null
     pluginGenerationDirectory = file("${project.buildDir}/generated-plugin")

+    // the minimum version of JTE the generated plugin requires
+    // must be greater than version 2.0 jteVersion = '2.0'
 }

 // for a full list of configuration options, check out the